SCI’s annual Ditty Bag project involves many people, including but not limited to:

 - Dozens of churches, individuals, and businesses

-Starting in early fall, our office becomes a maze of bins and boxes filled with toothpaste, shampoo, razors, shaving cream, pens & paper, hard candy, socks, work gloves, and other necessities and treats for seafarers, including hand-knitted hats and scarves that are especially appreciated in the cold North Atlantic.
+Starting in the early fall, the SCI offices become a maze of bins and boxes filled with toothpaste, shampoo, razors, shaving cream, pens & paper, hard candy, socks, work gloves, and other necessities and treats for seafarers, including hand-knitted hats and scarves that are especially appreciated in the cold North Atlantic.

-All these items are donated by churches, individuals, and businesses in our area.
-Volunteers come together to pack these items into drawstring bags, seven to ten items per bag, so that each ditty bag contains a variety of gifts.
+All these items are donated by churches, individuals, and businesses in our area, and volunteers come together to pack a variety of gifts into drawstring bags, typically seven to ten items per bag.

 Seafarers are away from home and family for months at a time, and for many of them the ditty bag will be their only gift during the holidays.
 More important than the contents of the bag is the welcome gesture of caring from people they have never met.
 Many people work behind the scenes to make this happen for the seafarers we serve, and we are deeply grateful.